mandarwagh9/Rank-Predictor-MHT-CET-/README.md

 # Rank-Predictor-MHT-CET-
 The application predicts students ranks based on their percentile scores Certainly!
 The formula used in the calculateRank function predicts the rank based on the percentile entered by the user.
-Here's a simplified explanation:

 1. Formula:
    - If the percentile is 100, the rank is set to 1.